smallstep/cli/distribution.md

     3. Commit the changes.

+3. Update the remote origin with your commits.

-3. Make sure that your branch is up-to-date with [origin](https://github.com/smallstep/cli) and that all necessary local changes have been committed.
+    Make sure that the local checkout is up to date with with the remote origin and that all local changes have been pushed.

+    ```
+    git pull --rebase origin master
+    git push
+    ```

 4. Create a local tag.